-- 1. www.ihsa.org is the address for the IHSA.
+1. www.ihsa.org is the address for the IHSA.
 Check it out anytime you want to find out immediately what's happening with high school sports and activities throughout Illinois.
-IHSA.org is your home for schedules, scores and more! - 2.
-"The IHSA would like to recognize the Illinois Athletic Trainers Association for their dedication and commitment to IHSA sports.
-Athletic Trainers are Certified and Licensed Healthcare professionals who provide the utmost compassion and care for Illinois High School Association athletes.
-There are over 1600 Certified Athletic Trainers throughout Illinois and they are devoted to keeping student athletes safe from injuries.
+IHSA.org is your home for schedules, scores and more!

+2. "The IHSA would like to recognize the Illinois Athletic Trainers Association for their dedication and commitment to IHSA sports.
+Athletic Trainers are Certified and Licensed Healthcare professionals that provide the utmost compassion and care for Illinois High School athletes.
+There are over 1600 Certified Athletic Trainers throughout Illinois, and they are devoted to keeping student athletes safe from injuries.
 For more information about Athletic Training, please visit Illinoisathletictrainers.org.
-Certified Athletic Trainers are Healthcare!" - 3.
-Nearly 10,000 young people in Illinois High School Association member schools annually earn the I-H-S-A Scholastic Achievement Award presented by Country Financial.
-This unique program helps accentuate the interscholastic experience by highlighting the academic success of Individual players and teams.
-Contact the IHSA office to find out more about how an individual high school athlete or team can be recognized by Country Financial for their academic achievements. - 4.
-Do you love reliving great moments in IHSA history?
+Certified Athletic Trainers are Healthcare!"

+3. Do you love reliving great moments in IHSA history?
 Then the IHSA Archives YouTube page Is for you.
 Visit YouTube.com Backslash IHSA Archives to see a growing library of nearly 1,000 classic IHSA contests in multiple sports, including some of the oldest high school basketball footage in the world.

+4. All spectators, players, coaches and officials are expected to promote the ideals of good sportsmanship.
+Adults are reminded that their behavior is a reflection of their school community and has an impact on the youngest fans in attendance.
+Let's all be active participants in creating a positive atmosphere and a memorable high school experience for all of our players at today/tonight's contest by cheering for your team and being a good neighbor to your opponent.
+Thank you!